 Most modern panel radiators are fitted with adjustable thermostats.
 With panel radiators throughout your home you can keep each room at the desired temperature.

 Versatile Heat Output

-Flat panel radiators emit variable amounts of heat depending on the model that you choose.
+A flat panel radiator emits variable amounts of heat depending on the model that you choose.
 Low-heat solutions emit around 100 BTU per foot of length and other units can emit up to 4900 BTU per foot of length according to VulcanRad radiators.

 Horizontal or Vertical Orientation

-Panel radiators aren’t as efficient as some of the column radiators because they simply don’t have as much surface area, but they are more compact and versatile.
+A panel radiator is not as energy efficient as some of the column radiators because they simply do not have as much surface area, but they are more compact and versatile.